c0deritter/knight-json/README.md

 ## Combine instantiators

 You can combine instantiators by using the provided `Instantiator` class.
+It has a constructor taking arbitrary many instantiators and merging them into itself.

 ```typescript
 import { Instantiator } from 'mega-nice-json'